-Canada Pension Plan Investment Board bought a new stake in shares of Construction Partners, Inc. (NASDAQ:ROAD - Free Report) in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Canada Pension Plan Investment Board bought a new position in Construction Partners, Inc. (NASDAQ:ROAD - Free Report) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm bought 4,800 shares of the company's stock, valued at approximately $425,000.

 Wall Street Analysts Forecast Growth